jonathanige-cyber/cyber-security-portfolio/security-controls/ufw-firewall-lab/README.md

 The page did not load while UFW was active with incoming traffic denied by default.

-This provided the initial indication that the firewall was preventing access to the service.
+This provided the initial indication that UFW was preventing access to the service.

 ---

-## 5. Allowing the HTTP Service
+## 5. Allowing Port 8080

 I added a UFW rule allowing TCP traffic to port `8080`: